Create number sequences in excel 2007

 Create a number sequence to count individual products

-Create a number sequence to count records within specific price ranges
+Create a number sequence to count prices within specific ranges

 Create a number sequence to count records by individual products and years